chrisdtyu/Let-me-cook/README.md

 - **Email:** `sampleemail@uwaterloo.ca`
 - **Password:** `SamplePassword123@`

-After logging in, you will be redirected to the **profile page**, where you can customize your student profile and save it to the database.
+After logging in, you will be redirected to the **profile page**, where you can customize your user profile and save it to the database.